 Falls happen.
 Most of us have slipped on a wet floor or icy sidewalk, tripped on an uneven sidewalk or even fallen out of bed at some point in our lives.
 While these tumbles may be jarring, most don’t cause serious injury—or, any injury at all.
 We get up, shake it off, and go on with our days.
 Because most falls aren’t serious, we tend not to give much attention to questions like, “Who is to blame?”

-The truth, though, is that most falls are the result of negligence in one form or another.
+The truth, though, is that a fall can be the result of negligence in one form or another.
 Sometimes, the person who fell was himself negligent.
-But, in many cases, what seems like a simple slip and fall “accident” is the result of a breach of responsibility on someone else’s part.
+But sometimes, what seems like a simple slip and fall “accident” is the result of a breach of responsibility on someone else’s part.

 Common Negligence-Based Slip and Fall Injuries

 Some common types of slips, trips, and falls that are often attributable to someone else’s negligence include: